Courtesy of Easy Tourist Card

-Following a complicated few years involving devastating hurricanes, mysterious travel advisories, and somewhat ambiguous trade and tourism regulations, many Americans are confused about how to visit Cuba—or if they legally can at all.
+Following a complicated few years involving devastating hurricanes, travel advisories, and continually changing trade and tourism regulations, many Americans are confused about how to visit Cuba—or if they can legally do so at all.

-The new measures follow a series of heightened sanctions against Cuba that were imposed in April 2019 as part of what national security advisor John Bolton described at the time as an effort to “help steer American dollars away from the Cuban regime.”
+The new restrictions follow a series of heightened Cuba sanctions imposed last year as part of what national security advisor John Bolton described in April as an effort to “help steer American dollars away from the Cuban regime.”

-While the Trump administration’s current Cuba travel restrictions do mean that making the trip will require some extra preliminary planning for U.S. citizens, the Caribbean island nation is by no means closed off to them at this time.
-According to Collin Laverty, president of Cuba Educational Travel, which organizes curated cultural group trips to Cuba, the changes do not affect 11 other categories of legal travel to Cuba authorized by the Office of Foreign Assets Control (OFAC)—meaning that there remain numerous ways to visit the country legally.
+While the Trump administration’s current Cuba travel restrictions do mean that making the trip will require some extra preliminary planning for U.S. citizens, the Caribbean island nation is still not completely closed off.
+According to Collin Laverty, president of Cuba Educational Travel, which organizes curated cultural group trips to Cuba, there remain numerous ways to visit the country legally, and as of January 2020, commercial and charter flights from the United States to Cuba are still permitted to serve the capital, Havana.

 For U.S. citizens interested in planning a trip to Cuba, here’s what to know before you go.